WBBF

-WBBF (1120 kHz, Hot 98.9) is a commercial AM radio station in Buffalo, New York.
-It airs a contemporary hit radio format and is owned by Cumulus Media.
+WBBF (1120 kHz, "ESPN Buffalo") is a commercial AM radio station in Buffalo, New York, airing a sports talk format.
+It is owned by Cumulus Media and de facto operated by Good Karma Sports as a full-time affiliate of ESPN Radio and the Buffalo Bills Radio Network.
 The studios and offices are on James E. Casey Drive in Buffalo.

 WBBF broadcasts with a power of 1,000 watts as a daytimer.
 Its transmitter is on Dorrance Avenue at Onondaga Avenue in West Seneca, New York.
 Because AM 1120 is reserved for Class A, clear channel station KMOX in St. Louis, WBBF must leave the air at night to avoid interference.
-WBBF programming is heard around the clock on FM translator W255DH on 98.9 MHz.
+WBBF programming is heard full-time through FM translator W255DH (98.9).

 History

 WWOL, WHTT, WMNY

 The station signed on the air in September 1947, as WWOL.
 In 1954, its FM counterpart WWOL-FM (now WHTT-FM) signed on, simulcasting WWOL.
+It unsuccessfully applied for a television license in 1957.
 In the 1970s, WWOL-AM-FM aired a country music format, later switching to oldies as WHTT and WHTT-FM.

 In the 1990s, WHTT (AM) broke away from its simulcast with WHTT-FM, as the AM station was sold to Mercury Communications and changed its format to a brokered programming business format.
 It began using the call sign WMNY, which represented the owners Mercury Communications and the state of New York, but with a play on the "money" the program producers paid to be on the station.

 Switch to WBBF

 The WBBF call letters were used on several radio stations in nearby Rochester for over fifty years, including stations now known as WROC, WBZA and most recently, WFKL, which dropped the call sign in early 2005.
 Then-WMNY picked up the WBBF calls shortly thereafter.

 The station had been a part of the Totally Gospel Radio Network from September 1996 until December 2006.
-The network moved to a stronger 24-hour signal in Western New York on sister station 1270 WHLD as well as other stations across the U.S., including FM station WFWO in 2010.
+The network moved to a stronger 24-hour signal in Western New York on sister station WHLD as well as other stations across the U.S., including FM station WFWO in 2010.